YoruAlptraum/capybara-notes/README.md

 - "text-color" color for the text
 - "highlight" color for the text selection

+- "font-family": font family of the text on the app
+- "font-size": font size of text
+- "save-folder-path": folder path where the notes will be saved

 ## Template questions

 In "questions" you can change the mds questions according to the template you use